KritiJar/fa18-202-pheonix/ProjectJournal/Scrum Report/Meeting 1.md

 Que: What tasks did I work on / complete?

+Harsh: Created the User Story, Sub task, Issues and Project Board in GitHub
+         Edited Google Sheets for Burndown chart with task break down and hours Built datamodel and database schema
+         Designed the system sequence diagram and use case diagram

 Ruchika: Created the User Story, Sub task, Issues and Project Board in GitHub
          Edited Google Sheets for Burndown chart with task break down and hours Built datamodel and database schema